LIST-Geoinformatika/foss4g_2023/README.md

 ```

 Notice we loaded our `formatLength`, here since it is used in this component also.
 As mentioned previously, you can define it wherever you want!
 Detailed explanation of this component is out of scope for this workshop, but in short this React component creates a DOM element (displayRef.current) to display the measured feature.
-In the useEffect hook, it creates an OpenLayers overlay (drawnOverlay) with the provided element and positions it on the map based on the feature's geometry.
-The feature's length is calculated using the formatLength function and displayed in the DOM element.
+In the useEffect hook, it creates an OpenLayers overlay (`drawnOverlay`) with the provided element and positions it on the map based on the feature's geometry.
+The feature's length is calculated using the `formatLength` function and displayed in the DOM element.
 The overlay is added to the map, and when the component is unmounted, the overlay is removed from the map.
-Finally, the component returns a `<div>` element with a reference to displayRef, which will be used to display the measured feature length.
+Finally, the component returns a `<div>` element with a reference to `displayRef`, which will be used to display the measured feature length.

 At the end remember to define a cleanup function for the useEffect.
 Try to do this yourself (or take a peek at the full code in step-4 branch).